 Fire Hazard: Metallic dusts may ignite or explode.
 Combustible Dust.
+This product is not flammable, but contains a substance that is a flammable solid and will burn at high temperatures.

 Explosion Hazard: Dust explosion hazard in air.
 If excessive dust is generated from processing, it may present a dust explosion hazard when dispersed in air at sufficient quantities in the presence of an ignition source.